 The Dead Sea region will be our next destination as we pass near the oldest city in the world, Jericho, and visit the Qumran national park, where the Dead Sea Scrolls were found, and John the Baptist had spent two years of his life.
 After lunch, we will proceed south – passing near Ein Gedi, the area’s main spring and where King Saul almost caught a young David – and reach Masada.
 This mountainous fortress will allow us to explore first King Herod’s construction and why he chose this deserted area for the fort, and then the amazing story of the great rebellion led here by Elaazar the son of Yair.

 Overnight: one of the dead sea resorts

 We’ll first encounter the Jewish Quarter, stopping at the Western Wall (Kotel), which is the most important site in the world for Jews.
 From here, we’ll pass to the Muslim Quarter and retrace the steps of Jesus along the Via Dolorosa all the way to the Church of the Holy Sepulchre, where Jesus was crucified and buried.
 This marks our main stop at the Christian Quarter, after which we’ll return to the Jewish Quarter for a stroll down the 2000 year old Roman Cardo and its modern, Israeli continuation.
-At Mount Zion we’ll conclude our day in the Room of the Last Supper (Cenaculum) and the Tomb of King David.
+At Mount Zion, we’ll conclude our day in the Room of the Last Supper (Cenaculum) and the Tomb of King David.
 If time permits it, we could also visit the city of Bethlehem, where Jesus was born and the Church of Nativity was built.
 The day will conclude at your hotel (Jerusalem or Tel Aviv).
 I hope you love the whole idea of the 3 days Christian tour.